Countly/countly-sdk-documentation/android/next.md

 <p>
   To configure the SDK during init, a config object called "CountlyConfig" is used.
-  Configuration is done by creating such an object and then calling it's provided function calls to enable functionality you need.
-Afterward that config object is provided to the "init" method.<span style="font-weight: 400;"></span>
+  Configuration is done by creating such an object and then calling it's provided function calls to enable the functionality that you need.
+Afterwards, the particular config object is provided to the "init" method.<span style="font-weight: 400;"></span>
 </p>
 <div class="callout callout--info">